+Different authorities disagree about the specifics, but pedophiles are generally thought to be over the age of 16 and at least five years older than the subject of their thoughts.
+The child they fantasize about is prepubescent—age 13 or younger.
 These details aside, pedophilia is one of the most feared psychiatric disorders.
 A 2015 study found that pedophiles are subject to anger and social rejection even if they haven’t acted on their thoughts (a significant portion of respondents to one survey said pedophiles “should better be dead”).
 Many surveys rank child sexual abuse as worse than murder.
 And, as researchers have often suggested, these public beliefs probably discourage many pedophiles from getting help.

 Pedophilia vs. Pedophilia OCD

 Sexual thoughts and urges about prepubescent children are, by definition, enjoyable to pedophiles.
-They may feel ashamed about their thoughts, scared about what will happen because of them, resolutely opposed to acting on them, and so on; but children are still the primary (and sometimes the only) objects of their fantasizing.
+They may feel ashamed about their thoughts, scared about what will happen because of them, resolutely opposed to acting on them, and so on; but children are still the primary (and sometimes the only) objects of their sexual fantasy.

-Many non-pedophiles experience similar intrusive thoughts and urges, spontaneously and in opposition to their real desires.
+However, many non-pedophiles experience similar intrusive thoughts and urges, spontaneously and in opposition to their real desires.
 Someone with no history of pedophilic thoughts or urges might be hanging out with a child and suddenly think, What if I touched that kid right now?
 Although the thought seems very strange and disturbing, most people shake it off: That isn’t me.
 I didn’t like that.
 Oh well.
 It’s by no means enjoyable, but the thought causes them no real disturbance.
 Like a random thought about driving off the road or shouting during a meeting, it fades quickly.

 Compulsion: Turning down babysitting jobs and avoiding children in public

-- Could I really be a pedophile? —> Look up articles about famous pedophiles every day and compare oneself with them
+Compulsion: Look up articles about famous pedophiles every day and compare oneself with them

 Research suggests that POCD, while common among people with OCD, is unnoticed and misdiagnosed in most patients.
 This suggests that the shame surrounding these thoughts is so strong that people don’t even want to tell their therapists.
 That’s why we need brave people to set a precedent and share their difficult stories.

-A Young Mom with Pedophilia OCD: Kate’s Story
+A young mom with pedophilia OCD: Kate’s story

 I honestly thought I could turn into a pedophile overnight and harm my daughter.
 From then on, I was terrified to change her, bathe her—any time a body part of hers was exposed, I would have a panic attack.